Titanius69/Fcrypt-FingCrypt/README.md

 2. **Not Production Ready**: Do not use in production environments
 3. **Security Audit Required**: Requires thorough security review before any real-world use
 4. **Constant-Time Operations**: Implementation may be vulnerable to timing attacks

+## License

+This project is licensed under the [Apache License 2.0](LICENSE) – see the LICENSE file for details.